ibm-cloud-docs/cloud-object-storage/satellite/about-satellite.md

 {:important}

 Other features that are currently not supported (such as Activity Tracking, Metrics Monitoring, Security and Compliance Center) will be added in the future.

-## Endpoints

-In order to interact with object storage, a client makes API calls to a _service endpoint_.
-In a Satellite configuration, these should not be confused with [_link endpoints_](/docs/satellite?topic=satellite-link-location-cloud) which are used for communication between services.
-The _service endpoint_ that is used typically takes the form of `https://s3.{location ID}.cloud-object-storage.appdomain.cloud` and can be found under the **Endpoints** section of the object storage console.